jimbobbennett/smart-garden-ornaments/days/1-setup.md

     1. Ensure the *Template type* is set to `Smart garden ornament`

     1. Name the device something that makes sense to you.
-I like to name devices after where they will be positioned, such as `Bird box outside Jim's window`
+For example, name devices after where they will be positioned, such as `Bird box outside Jim's window`

     1. Set the *Device ID*.
 This is the unique ID used to identify the device when sending data to IoT Central and can't have spaces or special characters except for hyphens.
-You can leave this as the default, or create a device id similar to the name such as `jim-window-birdbox`.
+You can leave this as the default, or create a device ID similar to the name such as `jim-window-birdbox`.

     1. Ensure *Simulate this device* is set to **No**